Fadikk367/Microservices-Stephen-Grider/docker-introduction/README.md

 But what is container?

-> Single file with all the dependencies and config required to run a program is called an *image*, Container is an instance of an image that runs a program.
-Is is isolated set of hardware resources etc...
+> Single file with all the dependencies and config required to run a program is called an *image* (file system snapshot + startup commands), Container is an instance of an image that runs a program.
+Is is isolated set of hardware resources etc. It is a running process along with a subset of resoucess.

 ### Why we want to use Docker?